Psychotherapy

 Recognizing progress in therapy can be measured through various signs, including increased self-awareness, improved emotional regulation, healthier coping mechanisms, enhanced relationships, and achieving specific therapeutic goals.
 Regular discussions with your therapist about your feelings, experiences, and behaviors will help assess your advancement.
 Positive changes in your daily life, such as reduced symptoms of distress and improved functioning, also indicate progress in therapy.

-Our clinical supervisors Drs.
-Benson, Mills, & Houghton have expertise in clinical supervision.
-We have pre-licensed providers who are completing their doctoral degrees and gaining clinical experience and training at Insights Psychology.
+Our clinical supervisors, Drs.
+Siddiqui, Benson, Bauer, Newhouse, and Houghton, provide clinical supervision to pre-licensed providers who are completing their doctoral training and gaining supervised clinical experience at Insights Psychology.
+Our postdoctoral residents are also completing the supervised clinical hours required for licensure.

-Our post-doctoral residents are completing clinical hours required for licensure.
-Additionally, all our qualified psychologists and therapists are culturally competent and provide care that is tailored to their patient’s unique needs, circumstances, and backgrounds.
+Additionally, all of our psychologists and therapists are committed to providing culturally responsive care that is individualized to each client's unique needs, circumstances, and background.

 We work with a wide range of ages, starting from age 6 and up.
 This includes children, adolescents, adults, and seniors.
 We offer specialized services tailored to meet the unique needs of each age group, ensuring comprehensive and age-appropriate care.